Efficient Generator of Mathematical Expressions for Symbolic Regression: Evaluation

-In the next series of experiments, we compare the performance of HVAR, the random sampling method using \HVAE, to the one of ProGED.
-The latter samples mathematical expressions using manually crafted probabilistic grammar.
+In the next series of experiments, we compare the performance of HVAR, the random sampling method using \HVAE, to the one of ProGED---the latter samples mathematical expressions using manually crafted probabilistic grammar.
 Table~\ref{tab:ng-proged-hvae} reports the results of the comparison.
-The results show that the generator used within HVAR is not worse than the probabilistic grammar.
+The results show that the generator used within \HVAE is not worse than the probabilistic grammar.
 To our surprise, HVAR outperforms ProGED significantly.
 First, it successfully reconstructs five (of the ten) equations from the Nguyen benchmark in ten runs, one more than ProGED.
 Second, for the three equations of NG-2, NG-6, and NG-9, the reconstruction is achieved faster, i.e., by evaluating fewer candidate expressions.

-Furthermore, we check the contribution of the evolutionary approach taken in \HVAESR over the random sampling method HVAR.
+Furthermore, we check the contribution of the evolutionary approach in \HVAESR over the random sampling method HVAR.
 To this end, we compare the last three columns of Table~\ref{tab:ng-proged-hvae} with the last three columns of Table~\ref{tab:ng-hvae-dso}. \HVAESR successfully reconstructs all ten equations from the Nguyen benchmarks in at least one of the ten runs.
 In three cases, the equations are reconstructed in every run.
-Note that the reconstructions are achieved with even fewer evaluations of the candidate equations than with the random sampling approach.
+Note also that the successful reconstructions with \HVAESR require fewer evaluations of candidate equations than the random sampling approaches.

-Finally, Table~\ref{tab:ng-hvae-dso} compares \HVAESR with DSO, another symbolic regression system based on a combination of deep learning and evolutionary optimization.
-Overall, \HVAESR performs better than DSO across all metrics.
-In four cases, it achieves successful reconstruction more often than DSO.
-In the two instances of reconstructing NG-3 and NG-4, DSO achieves success twice as often as our approach.
+Table~\ref{tab:ng-hvae-dso} compares \HVAESR with PySR, which uses evolutionary operators on expression trees directly (i.e., without embedding them into a latent space), and DSO, that similarly to our approach, combines deep learning with evolutionary optimization.
+Overall, \HVAESR performs better than the other two methods across all metrics\footnote{PySR does not report the number of evaluated equation.
+Hence, we could not include them in Table~\ref{tab:ng-hvae-dso}.}: it achieves the highest total number of successful reconstructions. \HVAESR has more successful reconstructions for five equations than PySR and less for a single equation, NG-9.
+The superior performance of \HVAESR relative to PySR indicates that evolutionary optimization is more efficient in the latent space than in the space of expression trees.
+For four equations, \HVAESR achieves successful reconstruction more often than DSO.
+In the two instances of reconstructing NG-3 and NG-4, DSO achieves success twice as often as our method.

-Additional results for CVAE, GVAE, and \HVAE with random sampling for different dimensions of the latent space can be found in Appendix~\ref{app:nguyen}.